Compliance¶

 Rule detail page¶

 Click a rule name to open its detail page.
 It shows the rule's configuration plus an affected objects table — the rows it currently fails, rendered with the same columns you'd see on that object type's normal list.
 A Re-evaluate button refreshes it on demand.
+If the rule has a How to fix guide, it is rendered above the affected-objects table.

 Violation markers on objects¶